USS Noma: Construction and service as a private yacht

 Noma was a large steam yacht, designed by Tams, Lemoine & Crane and built by the Burlee Dry Dock Co. of Staten Island, New York, Yard No. 235, and launched on 11 February 1902.
 She was built for William Bateman Leeds, the "Tin Plate King", who had married Nonnie May Stewart Worthington in 1900 and the following year sold his tin-plate business to US Steel for $40 million.

-The yacht measured when built, with a lengths of 70.2 m(pp) and 80.0 m(oa), a beam of 8.7 m, and a draught of 4.7 m.
-Nomas two 4-cylinder triple expansion steam engines, also made by Burlee Dry Dock, totalled 518 nhp, drove twin screws and gave her a speed of 19 knots.
+The yacht measured when built, with a length of 70.2 m(pp) and 80.0 m(oa), a beam of 8.7 m, and a draft of 4.7 m.
+Nomas two 4-cylinder triple expansion steam engines, also made by Burlee Dry Dock, totaled 518 nhp, drove twin screws and gave her a speed of 19 knots.

 Leeds died in 1908 and in 1911 Noma was bought by John Jacob Astor IV, though his ownership was short-lived as he died in the sinking of Titanic the following year, and the yacht passed to his son, Vincent Astor.